Essential digital skills for work (Level 1)

 • identify and practise key aspects of safe and responsible online activity including protecting privacy and data particularly within a workplace context.

 What level is the course and do I need any particular skills?

-This is a Level 1 qualification for students at general beginner level.
-It is ideal if you want to develop your digital skills in the main programs used in today’s workplace and prove your competence to employers by gaining a formal qualification.
-You need some basic keyboard skills.
+This is a Level 1 qualification for students at a general beginner level.
+For complete beginners, see our Becoming Confident courses.
+This course is ideal if you want to develop your overall digital skills for the workplace and prove your competence to employers by gaining a formal qualification.
 You will need to have a pre-course assessment before joining this course.
-Contact firstname.lastname@example.org / 020 7492 2511.
+See the Start Assessment button or contact firstname.lastname@example.org / 020 7492 2511.

 You need to be able to attend every class and prepare for the exam outside the classroom.
 If you are not able to do this, please ask about our non-accredited course.

 How will I be taught, and will there be any work outside the class?

 You will learn in a supportive and welcoming environment with an emphasis on your discovering how to do and complete tasks, with guidance from the tutor.
 You will work on your own and with other students on different tasks so you are always practising important in-demand life and work skills such as problem-solving, decision-making, prioritising, negotiating, collaborating and independence.
 You will learn in a step by step manner so you can complete challenging tasks in enjoyable and relaxing ways.
 Your tutor will also work with you individually so you know how to improve and how to work in a way that improves your learning.
 You will need to do work outside the classroom and use Google Classroom to help you.

 Are there any other costs?
 Is there anything I need to bring?

 You will need a pen, some lined A4 paper and a folder to keep your work in.
 Your tutor will provide handouts and a code for Google classroom so you can communicate with classmates and access materials, videos etc. online.
 Access to a PC outside the classroom is very helpful.

 When I've finished, what course can I do next?